Contexter/FountainAI/Workbooks/Documentation_ Intent First - Productive Approach to Application Development in ChatGPT-4 with Canvas.md

-# Documentation: Intent First - A Productive Approach to Application Development in ChatGPT-4 with Canvas
+# Documentation: Prompt First - A Productive Approach to Application Development in ChatGPT-4 with Canvas

 >No text without context
 Say "I want (...) " first in time